Stacy Peralta: Film work

 In 2008, Peralta directed a series of television commercials for Burger King in which the Greenlandic Inuit, Transylvanians of Romania and Hmong of Thailand, known as "Whopper virgins" in the ads, were offered their first taste of a fast food hamburger and asked to compare Burger King's Whopper to McDonald's Big Mac.
 Peralta subsequently came under attack for what some deemed exploitation of native peoples.

-In 2003, Peralta's experience as an entrepreneur and skate video filmmaker was adapted for the video game Tony Hawk's Underground.
-Peralta also did cameo work for the game in which he played himself.
+In 2012, Peralta produced Bones Brigade: An Autobiography, which chronicles the Powell-Peralta skateboarding team of the same name.
+It includes interviews with Rodney Mullen, Craig Stecyk, Tony Hawk, Lance Mountain, Steve Caballero, and Peralta himself, among others.

+In 2013, Peralta co-produced, along with Paul Taublieb and Agi Orsi, a documentary for the ESPN series 30 for 30, entitled Hawaiian: The Legend of Eddie Aikau.
+The film chronicles the life of famed big wave surfer Eddie Aikau, who died while attempting to rescue his crewmates after their Polynesian voyaging canoe capsized in 1978.
+In 2014, the film won an Emmy Award for Best Sports Documentary.

+Personal life

-Divorced in the 1990s, Peralta had one son, pianist Austin Peralta, who died on November 21, 2012.
+Divorced in the 1990s, Peralta had one son, pianist Austin Peralta, who died on November 21, 2012 at the age of 22.